rethinkdb/rethinkdb-rs/api/ruby/accessing-rql/connect.md

 The authentication key can be set from the RethinkDB command line tool.
 Once set, client connections must provide the key as an option to `run` in order to make the connection.
 For more information, read "Using the RethinkDB authentication system" in the documentation on [securing your cluster](http://rethinkdb.com/docs/security/).

+The RethinkDB Ruby driver includes support for asynchronous connections using EventMachine.
+Read the [asynchronous connections][ac] documentation for more information.

+[ac]: /docs/async-connections/#ruby-and-eventmachine

 __Example:__ Open a connection using the default host and port, specifying the default database.

 ```rb